suchi313/World_Weather_Analysis/README.md

 ## Vacation Search

-The image below shows a Map - with markers that showcase key details for travelers.
-Such as - Hotel Name, City, Country, Current Weather, and Max Temp.
+The image below is Global Map - with markers that showcase key details for travelers.
 This interactive tool can aid travelers in finding accomodations as well as identify the best time to travel as per the weather!
+-  *Such as - Hotel Name, City, Country, Current Weather, and Max Temp.*

 ![WeatherPy_vacation_map](https://user-images.githubusercontent.com/102767530/180308079-f95a16a2-371c-460f-b433-e4de8ad7803d.png)

 ## Vacation Itinerary

 Utlizing Google Directions API, I created a sample itinerary of how to use the interactive tooL.
-As seen from the image, I chose 4 cities from New Zealand.
-From the maps, you can have an overarching view of the travel check points, the distances, and various modes of transportation that can be offered to clients.
+For this example, I chose four cities across the southern edge of New Zealand.
+As shown in the images below, it provides travelers an overarching view of cities they can visit, the distances, the weather, and various modes of transportation that can be offered.

 ![NZ_Travel_Map_Overview](https://user-images.githubusercontent.com/102767530/180308649-97c6c297-94e8-4f3e-8225-6b9ef4be2466.png)